Mintbase/Grants-Program/README.md

 As part of our commitment to always improving the Mintbase + NEAR ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Mintbase, [MintbaseJS](https://github.com/Mintbase/mintbase-js) and our [GraphQL Indexer API](https://docs.mintbase.io/dev/getting-started)**.
 For more information about the Mintbase, please visit the [About page](https://mintbase.io) on our website.

- Thanks to the [Web3 Foundation Grants Program](https://github.com/w3f/Grants-Program) for providing the structural outline for this program.

 ### Guidelines